formkit/docs-content/essentials/inputs.md

 ## Restructure markup

-At times you may find it necessary to restructure the markup inside a FormKit input.
-This can be done by exporting the input (using the cli tool), making the desired changes, and then using the modified input in your project.
+At times you may find it necessary to restructure the HTML inside a FormKit input, such as adding, editing, moving, or removing sections.
+This can be done by exporting the input (using the CLI tool), making the desired changes, and then using the modified input in your project.
+Read the [guide on exporting inputs](/guides/export-inputs) to learn how.

 <cta href="/guides/export-inputs" label="Learn to restructure your inputs" button="Export inputs docs"></cta>
 ## Slots